This post was originally published on A Globe Well Travelled in 2016. The content has been revised and updated with fresh information.

 If you’re planning a trip to Reykjavik and want to see some epic waterfalls, black sand beaches, otherworldly landscapes, cute townships, and generally a whole lot of awesome nature stuff, then put aside a day to do this road trip along Iceland’s south coast!

-Of the two road trips we did in Iceland, the south coast was my favourite.
+Of the two day trips from Reykjavik that we did while visiting Iceland, the south coast was my favourite.
 This is where you’ll see some of Iceland’s best waterfalls and most amazing natural scenery.
+If you’re planning an Iceland road trip, consider renting a car through a reputable Iceland car rental service for your journey – it’s easy to collect a car from Keflavik Airport to use for your trip.

-If you’d prefer to do this itinerary on a guided minibus tour, you can book a South Coast Full Day Tour from Reykjavik.
+🚍 If you’d prefer to do this itinerary on a guided minibus tour, you can book a South Coast Full Day Tour from Reykjavik.
+This would be a good choice if you are short on time and want to access all of the best Iceland attractions on the south coast without navigating the roads on your own.

 This magnificent waterfall offers a truly enchanting experience!
 You’ll spot the cascading waters from a distance way before you arrive at the turn off on the main road.
 What sets Seljalandsfoss apart from other waterfalls is its unique walking path that allows visitors to go behind the falls, providing an awe-inspiring perspective.
 You are guaranteed to get wet from the spray, so take a raincoat!